MAS halts ICO over public LinkedIn advertisement

 "The issuer in this case failed to comply with the advertising restriction when its legal advisers put out a LinkedIn post accessible to the public calling attention to the offer.
 As such, the issuer would not be able to rely on the exemption from prospectus registration," said MAS.

-"Following MAS’s warning, the issuer has suspended its global offering of securities tokens."
+"Following MAS' warning, the issuer has suspended its global offering of securities tokens."

 Once an offer is made to the public, a prospectus is required to ensure that investors are provided with all the information to make informed investment decisions, said Mr Lee.